More from TVRD

 Claire took a wrong turn in 1945 and wound up in 1743 — we’ve all been there, right?
 Fun fact: 18th-century Scotland gives severe side-eye to an English outsider or “Sassenach.”
 It’s also an era where weapons training is a necessity for women.
 On the other hand, there’s Claire’s new husband Jamie Fraser who is made of dreamy.
 He was also a fugitive from the redcoats due to some trumped-up charges and has been recaptured.
 You know who doesn’t sit around like a damsel-in-distress?
 Claire Beauchamp Randall Fraser, that’s who!
 The sassy Sassenach set out on a dangerous quest to rescue her man.
 Jamie’s got a no-nonsense sister, Jenny Murray, a badass godfather Murtagh Fraser.
 He also has his Uncle Dougal MacKenzie, kind of; Dougal’s a solid warrior, but he can be shifty.

-• Outlander: “The Reckoning” — April 4, 2015
+• Outlander: “By the Pricking of My Thumbs” — April 11, 2015

 • Outlander: “The Watch” — May 2, 2015